MythicalLTD/MythicalWebPanel/README.md

 MythicalWebPanel is currently in development by [@SnyderWillCode](https://github.com/SnyderWillCode) & [@NaysKutzu](https://github.com/nayskutzu).

 ### 🎨 Frontend
-We are using argon free as a frontend.
+We are using vuexy as a frontend.
 You can change that!
-Read the documentation to learn more.

 ### 👔 Contributing
 I'm open to all contributions!
 Feel free to help! :)

 ### 💸 Financial support
 Do you want to support our hard work?